hmac213/cs35l-arbitrage/dashboard/tests/README.md

 # Dashboard Tests

-This directory contains tests for the dashboard application, specifically for the budget calculator feature.
+This directory contains all tests for the dashboard frontend application.

 ## Setup